dustdustinthewind/IntralismQoLMod/README.md

   - `Home`/`End` to scroll to the start/end of the map
   - Hold `Shift` to modify snap-scroll/slomo step.
   - Press your quick-restart key to playtest from the start of the map
+  - Hold `Ctrl` when clicking "Playtest" to playtest with "Infinite" lives.
 - **Removed "Complete Map" requirements**
 - **Batch import image resources.** If the file system finds more than 1 image with the same header name (e.g. `fileNameXXX` where `X`s are numbers), you can batch import all of them at once.
 If you change the "Image FPS" text box, the import will also automatically create the events for you.
 Note: Any batched images are automatically tagged to Compress, learn more in the [Gameplay/storyboard feature list](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/blob/main/README.md#gameplay--storyboard).
 - Navigation improvements: